 "Then I was Princess Anne's assistant for a while, but I chucked that in because it was obvious they were never going to make me Princess Anne."Head of State of the United Kingdom of Great Britain and Northern Ireland (and much of The Commonwealth), the current monarch, Queen Elizabeth II presides over a family that can, quite charitably, be described as a mix of apparently competent individuals, complete chuckleheads, and tabloid fodder.
 Fortunately for all concerned it was determined whether true power should rest with the monarchy or an elected parliament in 1649 when Charles I abruptly lost about 12 inches in height.
 Above his shoulders.
 This rather emphatic statement officially authorized the trend in which the King (or Queen) gradually lost to Parliament and the head of Government, the Prime Minister, and was finally accepted as pretty much fact in 1688 when Parliament invited William III of Orange and his wife Mary to invade England and seize the throne from the rather unpopular (and Catholic, pretty much the same thing at the time) James II.
-Although the monarch now a figurehead and seen as generally useless in terms of running the country, and although there is a campaign for a republic, the abolition of the monarchy has never really entered mainstream political discourse in the UK and there seems to be no prospect of it happening any time soon.
+Although the monarch now a figurehead and seen as generally useless in terms of running the country, and although there is a campaign for a republic, the abolition of the monarchy has never really entered mainstream political discourse in the UKnote and there seems to be no prospect of it happening any time soon.
 Many people love the pomp and ceremony, and the fact that they really can't do anything to hurt the nation (except perhaps cause embarrassing sex scandals) means there isn't a rush to get rid of them.
 Also, it is argued, the monarchy is such a huge employer in the UK, and draws so much tourism to the country, that its abolition would likely have a major negative impact on the UK economy (CGP Grey explains in detail) - though some people think otherwise.
 Some Commonwealth countries, who don't even get a say over who their Head of State is, consider it a small price in exchange for having all the pageantry (and amusing antics) that someone else is paying for.
 Nevertheless, republicanism is stronger in the former colonies.
 As of 2012, the most recent Realm considering a transition to an elected, home-grown head of state is Jamaica; there is some debate there, however, as not everyone is convinced that the move is necessary or feasible (for instance, changing all the references to the Queen in all the government buildings would cost a substantial proportion of the poor country's already-tight budget).
 Many other countries, such as Ireland and Mauritius, have already broken away from the British-born monarchy.
 Canada, however, (at least outside maverick Quebec) is in no apparent hurry to lose the monarchy, which exists as the Royal Family of Canada in that nation - technically a separate monarchy to the UK despite being made up of exactly the same individuals.
 In fact, this is the case with all of the Commonwealth Realms, but the Canadians were the first to develop the theory and consequently have both the most traditional and most developed theory of monarchy.
 Canada is also the most monarchist Commonwealth Realm, partly because it is the oldest Commonwealth Realm besides the UK, and partly because it has a large, friendly-but-overbearing, culturally-similar republic right next door, making the monarchy a good way to distinguish itself from its neighbour.
 Canada is one of the few places where being both a leftist intellectual and a fervent monarchist is so commonplace as to be unremarkable—to many English-speaking Canadians, the monarchy is just part of being Canadian.
 (Doesn't mean the Governor-General is treated with any more respect, though...)
 For the UK, their net worth is only £600 Million, most of which comes from stuff like paintings, palaces, estates, and other non-liquid assets (as opposed to actual cash) that would go to the National Trust and would have no other real benefit to the public other than there being more boring museums to drag your kids to.
 These things are open most of the time anyway and there is more of a tourist draw with the Royals being around rather than getting rid of them.
-They also have developed a strong commitment to being Royals Who Actually Do Something, with the men usually joining the military (and then, usually, some sort of private-sector job) and the women finding some sort of cause or employment.
+They also have developed a strong commitment to being Royals Who Actually Do Something, with the men usually joining the military (and then, usually, some sort of private-sector job, although there's a tradition of the second son becoming a career officernote ) and the women finding some sort of cause or employment.
 Interestingly, if the UK were to ditch the monarchy it would (or mightnote ) also have to honour an agreement made between George III and the government of the day, in which George deeded the revenues earned by "Crown lands" to the public treasury in return for an income from the Civil List - but only for as long as his successors reigned.
 Those annual revenues, every penny of which would be lost if the Royals were kicked out, are currently at least twenty times the annual cost of the monarchy.note One economist believes the total tourism income directly dependent on the Royal Family is many times even that.
 In other words, the monarchy is generally considered a good investment.
 The Republican response would be that the monarchy represents unearned privilege and that there is a moral case for it's abolition regardless of whether or not it makes money.
 See also: The House of Windsor, HM The Queen Although a large and sprawling family, the current membership of the House of Mountbatten-Windsor is generally considered to refer mainly to:

 Affectionately referred to as 'Aunty Liz'.
 Very dignified, dedicated, hardworking and by all accounts possessing an incredibly funny sense of humour in private, Liz is pretty much the ideal of the constitutional monarch, her sense of responsibility formed by the example of her parents in World War II.
 Crowned in 1952 at the age of 26, she's been on the throne for 62 years and gives every indication that she'll pass Victoria's record of 63 years as monarch—after all, her mum lived to be over 100.
 As Eddie Izzard said, "I am the queeeen...
 I live foreveeeeer!"
 Is also very much the model of a Cool Old Lady.
 She is apparently quite the Deadpan Snarker, and also a fan of Doctor Who.
 She's also a bit of a technophile - televising her coronation was her idea.
 More recently, there was a serious flap when President Barack Obama gave her a iPod on her first official visit when she already had an iPodnote ; she later clarified that she specifically asked for it, as her old one was out of date.
 She is an accomplished equestrian, and rode sidesaddle during every Trooping the Colour ceremony until 1986, when her mare Burmese was retired.
 She is also the first, and so far only, female royal to hold military rank in her own right; she joined the Women's Auxiliaries during the war as a mechanic and rose to the rank of Junior Commander.
 However, ignoring all of the above, her Cool Old Lady status was solidified when she co-starred with James Bond (Daniel Craig) in the opening ceremonies of the 2012 Olympics.